Full & Continental Breakfast Buffets

 For beverages, we provide iced tea, lemonade, water, coffee, tea, milk.
 A soda machine is available or you may bring your own beverages to breakfast or dinner.

 Visitors to the area are welcome to join us for dinner.
 Please feel free to call to inquire as to our dinner menu and to make reservations by 3 pm that day during peak season only.
+Please call for meal times.
+Please note menus may not match the above descriptions exactly and may change without notice.

 Lithuanian pancakes are called "Blynai"